FelipeMCassiano/FelipeMCassiano/README.md

 </div>

 ## About me
-- I'm 3rd year high school student.
 - Nova Friburgo, Brazil.
-- I'm 17 years old and started programming when I was 16.
+- I'm 18 years old and started programming when I was 16.
 - I'm fond of taking on new challenges.

 ## Studying